- Irish Prime Minister/An Taoiseach congratulates Arralis on €400,000 multi-system radar contract from the European Space Agency

-Speaking at the announcement in ESTEC, Barry Lunn, CEO of Arralis said, “We have been working with the European Space Agency for some time and are delighted to get to deliver the world leading technology in the presence of An Taoiseach.
+Speaking at the announcement in ESTEC, Barry Lunn, former CEO of Arralis said, “We have been working with the European Space Agency for some time and are delighted to get to deliver the world leading technology in the presence of An Taoiseach.
 This type of communications technology is the future of 5G, so today it’s ESA but eventually everyone will benefit from this infrastructure.
 That is what makes government support for ESA programs so important, so Irish SME’s can tackle the big technology advances”.

 The announcement of this contract comes on the back of a number of successes for Arralis.
 Outside of ESA success; 2015 saw the company win significant contracts in the UK, South Korea, China and Russia for their radar technology.
 Arralis also announced multiple contracts from the UK Ministry of Defence for delivery of unique geolocation technology.
 The company secured over €1.2m in European Commission H2020 support.
 This success lead to awards from the Irish Exporter Association and Limerick Chamber of Commerce in recognition of the company’s fast growth.